 The distinct ravine which embodies Stellenbosch Kloof harnesses all the qualities of a well-orientated compass.
-Varying elevations and aspects allows us to grow a selection of classic varieties to specific sites that optimise this expression through their location.
-The cooler south- and east-facing aspects, unique in Stellenbosch, hosts the more sensitive and aromatic white-skinned grape varieties.
+Varying elevations and aspects allow us to grow a selection of classic varieties to specific sites that optimise this expression through their location.
+The cooler south- and east-facing aspects, unique in Stellenbosch, host the more sensitive and aromatic white-skinned grape varieties.

 Wine of Origin Stellenbosch.

 East-and South-facing hillside slopes, 220 – 380m above sea level

 SB11, 159, 215 & 317

 Total Acid: 5.8g/l

 Our unoaked offering exudes aromatics of blackcurrant leaf & ripe Cape fig balanced by a complex fruit structure and sweet Provençale herbs on the finish.

 Grapes were harvested at different ripeness levels to add fruit complexity to the wine, and vertical hedge trellising and innovative canopy management techniques were used to enhance the intense flavours.
 By retaining the outer leaf layer and removing leaves in the centre of the canopy to form a tunnel-like effect promoting good air-flow, grapes were unaffected by botrytis and higher pyrazine levels associated with much cooler vintages could be obtained.